tripantero/tripantero-codebase/README.md

 create new file in controllers folder with the following format {route}.{method}.js example index.get.js.

-and importing the API class to be used.
+and importing the Controller class to be used.